Design history · American corporate identity

 Biography

 In 2006 the partnership was joined by Sagi Haviv (b.
-1974), an Israeli-born designer who had interned at the studio since 2003; Haviv became a full partner in 2013, at which point the studio renamed to Chermayeff & Geismar & Haviv.
-Ivan Chermayeff died in 2017.
+1974), who had been interning and working at the studio since 2003.
+He became a full partner in 2013, at which point the name changed to Chermayeff & Geismar & Haviv.
+Ivan Chermayeff died in December 2017.
 Geismar and Haviv continue the practice from the same New York studio.

 Design philosophy

-The studio’s working position — codified in their 2011 book Identify — is that a great logo is appropriate, distinctive, and simple, in that order.
-Appropriateness first: the mark has to belong to this client’s business in this moment.
-Distinctiveness next: enough strangeness to stick.
-Simplicity last: everything that can be removed has been.
+In their 2011 book Identify, Chermayeff, Geismar and Haviv put the working position plainly: a good logo is appropriate, distinctive, and simple — in that order.
+Appropriateness first.
+The mark has to belong to this client, in this moment, doing this thing.
+Distinctiveness next: enough strangeness to stick in memory.
+Simplicity last: everything that can come out has come out.

 “If you have to explain the logo, it’s probably the wrong logo.” — Ivan Chermayeff

-Third, the manual matters as much as the mark.
-The studio’s identity guidelines — Chase’s 1961 manual, Mobil’s architectural specifications, NBC’s typographic system — are as influential as the logos themselves.
-A mark without a manual is a stranded object.
+The manual matters as much as the mark.
+Chase’s 1961 identity manual, Mobil’s architectural specifications for pump islands and forecourt signage, NBC’s typographic system: these are what gave the logos durability.
+A mark without a system for applying it is an object without a context.

 Key works